When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Planting buttercups with seeds: video

-Varieties of buttercups: photo
+Varieties of buttercups: photos

-Garden buttercups are beautiful flowers resembling miniature roses or poppies in shape.
-They don't require special attention in care and at the same time give the flower bed originality and a beautiful view.
-It was this combination of qualities that allowed these flowers to gain popularity among many flower growers.
+Garden buttercups are beautiful flowers that resemble miniature roses or poppies in shape.
+They don't require special attention in care and at the same time give the flowerbed originality and a beautiful appearance.
+It is this combination of qualities that has allowed these flowers to gain popularity among many gardeners.

 IMPORTANT.
 All buttercups are poisonous, so it is not recommended to plant them in the yard if there are children in the house.